How to use Python hasattr() method?

 Python Hasattr() Method

 In the world of Object-oriented programming, we deal with the representation or mapping of real-life scenarios to Classes and Objects.
-The objects can be considered as a blueprint of a class that depicts the attributes and its behavior.
+Objects can be seen as instances of a class, embodying specific attributes and behavior.

 At times, we may come across situations wherein we need to check for the presence of an attribute occupied or contained by a Class.
-The same can be achieved through Python hasattr() method.
+Python’s hasattr() method can efficiently accomplish this task.
 It helps in checking for the presence of an attribute in a Class.

 Now that we have understood the necessity and origin of Python hasattr() method, let us understand the working of the same.

-Python Class represents the attributes and its behavior through an object.
+A Python Class embodies its attributes and behavior through its instances (objects).

 The hasattr() method is used to check for the presence of an attribute within a Class.